magento/quality-patches/README.md

 ### Apply patches manually in a local environment
 You can apply patches manually in a local environment and test them before you deploy.

-To apply Magento Commerce Cloud patches manually:
+To apply patches manually:
 1. Add to .magento.env.yaml environment variable QUALITY_PATCHES with a list of patches to apply
 2. From the project root, apply the patches:
  `$ ./vendor/bin/ece-patches apply`
  Patches will be applied in the following order:
    - Cloud-required patches
-   - Magento-quality patches from .magento.env.yaml
+   - Quality patches from .magento.env.yaml
    - Custom patches from the /m2-hotfixes directory.
 3. Check with `./vendor/bin/ece-patches status` if the patch was applied
 4. Clear the Magento cache `$ ./bin/magento cache:clean`